ndesmic/webrott/5-sprites.md

 - Lots of duplicated assets were moved into the `shared` top level project and cleaned up.
 - Folder names shortened because it's just annoying typing those into the terminal all the time.
 - The project should be run `npm start` from root rather than indiviudal projects now (to account for asset relocation).
-- Add a method to check the was for which type it is `rott` or `doom`, it's pretty simplistic, it checks the name of the pallet lump to determine which one.
+- Add a method to check the was for which type it is `rott` or `doom`, it's pretty simplistic, it checks the name of the palette lump to determine which one.
 - Fixed some display annoyances like making the two columns seperately scrollable so it's easy to see assets further down the list.

 Sources